Oatmeal Crisps

 Ingredients

-• Dark chocolate shavings {for garnishing, , if you so choose}
+• Dark chocolate shavings for garnish, if desired

 Instructions

-2. In a medium-sized bowl, combine the beaten egg and granulated sugar, stirring until incorporated.
+• Combine the beaten egg and granulated sugar in a large bowl.
+Stir until incorporated.
 Add the coconut oil and vanilla extract, then set aside.

-3. In another bowl, combine the oats, baking powder, salt and cinnamon.
+• In another bowl, combine the oats, baking powder, salt and cinnamon.
 Stir until all ingredients are mixed.
-(The cinnamon should be coating the oats.)
+The cinnamon should coat the oats.

-6. If you're adding the chocolate garnish, shave it over the top of each cookie.
-If not, that's totally fine, too.
+• If you're adding the chocolate garnish, shave it over the top of each cookie.
+If not, skip this step.

 Notes